| Rebecca Mercuri, Ph.D. |

 Election officials in world democracies often want to believe that the situations in the USA are dissimilar to those in their own countries.
 Although laws and procedures may be different, the computer introduces universal vulnerabilities to privacy, accuracy, and security in elections.
 All democratic nations should be advised to use caution in their deployment of new systems, and avoid those products that do not produce a voter-verified paper audit trail.

 The United Kingdom and other European countries have begun initiatives to convert all or part of their voting to electronic balloting (kiosk/DREs and/or Internet-based) systems.
 Europe appears to be rushing ahead to deploy computer voting technologies with serious sociological and technological downsides, such as lack of auditability, and increased opportunities for vote selling, monitoring, coercion, and denial of service attacks.
 During mid-October, 2002 I visited England, on the invitation of the Foundation for Information Policy Research, to meet with and brief members of the UK Cabinet and Parliament regarding this subject, and to provide technical lectures at the Royal Academy of Engineering and Cambridge University.
-My comments to the Cabinet are on the Cabinet Office's official website at http://www.edemocracy.gov.uk (search for Mercuri) -- a mildly corrected version is posted *here.
+The transcript of my comments to the Cabinet are posted *here.
 I also formally submitted an additional follow-up comment as part of their "In the Service of Democracy" consultation, which explains why Internet voting is not appropriate for UK democratic elections.
 Media coverage of my UK tour can be found over in my press section.
 Information on the electronic voting project in Ireland can be found at http://www.evoting.cs.may.ie.
+Thanks to the unflagging efforts of this group and others (including myself) who strongly protested the change from paper and pencil voting, in 2009 it was announced that "the Government has decided not to proceed with electronic voting in Ireland."
+Over in the Netherlands, the Dutch group "We Don't Trust Voting Computers" successfully hacked a NEDAP voting machine, turning it into a chess-playing device.
+On October 1, 2007, the District Court of Amsterdam decertified all NEDAP voting computers currently in use there.
+Further information at http://wijvertrouwenstemcomputersniet.nl/English .

 The Brazilian government converted to fully electronic voting in 2000, deploying over 400,000 kiosk-style machines.
 Although their elections are often compared to those in the US, they are actually quite different because the voters cast ballots by using numbers assigned to each candidate (this is necessary because of a high degree of illiteracy in the country).
 Concerns regarding accuracy of the self-auditing systems caused the legislature to mandate a retrofit of 3% (some 12,000 machines) to produce a paper ballot that the voter could peruse and deposit in a box for recount (the first large-scale use of the "Mercuri Method" -- described more fully in "A Better Ballot Box?").
 These paper-trail machines were successfully used during the October 6, 2002 election, and it is believed that the rest of their machines will eventually be retrofitted as well.
 Further discussion on this subject can be found in the article: *"The importance of recounting votes" by Michael Stanton (originally published in Portuguese as "A importância da recontagem de votos", on the website of the Agência O Estado de São Paulo, November 13, 2000).
 There is also an informative website: Brazilian Electronic Voting Forum by Amilcar Brunazo Filho.